lapplislazuli/hasbugs-www/content/tutorial.md

 In case you want to alter the project and re-run the CI, you will have to first manifest the datapoints (see below), alter them and run their respective docker build.

-*Note*: The project will require a lot of disk space for all docker images.
+*Note*: The project will require a lot of disk space for all docker images (~10gb/image).
 Please be careful.

 ## Datapoints as JSON